V-Sekai/manuals/decisions/20230508-novel-3d-views.md

 ## Option graveyard

-- Using multiple images for 3D reconstruction (discarded due to not enough input images for 3D construction).
+- Using multiple images for 3D reconstruction (discarded due to not enough aligned input images for 3D construction).

 ## If this enhancement will be used infrequently, can it be worked around with a few lines of script?